Rural Pest Control in Swindon & Wiltshire for Estates, Landowners & Rural Businesses

 Yes.
 A site visit is best, but I can often provide a fixed quote for rural pest control from clear photos or a short video of the problem areas.

 Yes.
-If you have seasonal pest pressure (winter rodents, bird fouling, repeated re-entry) or a site that keeps getting re-hit, an ongoing rural pest control plan is usually the most cost-effective option long-term.
+If you have seasonal pressure (winter rodents, bird fouling, repeated re-entry) or a site that keeps getting re-hit, an ongoing rural pest control plan is usually the most cost-effective option long-term.

 Ongoing work is structured prevention: scheduled visits, trend spotting, proofing priorities, and fast response when activity spikes.
 The aim is simple — keep pressure down and stop repeat issues around buildings, yards and feed/storage zones.

-Will this disrupt livestock, staff, or day-to-day operations?
+Will this disrupt livestock, staff or day-to-day operations?

 Where there’s public access (rights of way, yard traffic, neighbouring houses), I only work when the set-up is safe and controlled.
 If conditions aren’t right — weather, visibility, people on site, or no safe backstop — I reschedule.
 I’d rather delay than cut corners.

-Do you provide documentation (reports, photos, permissions/RAMS)?
+Do you provide documentation (reports, photos, permissions, RAMS)?

 How much does rural pest control cost in Swindon and Wiltshire?